princewill/JavaPractices/README.md

   Write a solution that's efficient even when we can't put a nice upper bound on the numbers representing our time ranges.
 Here we've simplified our times down to the number of 30-minute slots past 9:00 am.
 But we want the method to work even for very large numbers, like Unix timestamps.
    In any case, the spirit of the challenge is to merge meetings where startTime and endTime don't have an upper bound.

+# Fifth Problem - ReverseWord.java
+- You're working on a secret team solving coded transmissions.

+  Your team is scrambling to decipher a recent message, worried it's a plot to break into a major European National Cake Vault.
+The message has been mostly deciphered, but all the words are backward!
+Your colleagues have handed off the last step to you.

+  Write a method reverseWords() that takes a message as an array of characters and reverses the order of the words in place. ↴